-Choose from more than 30 student organizations.
+Choose from 35+ different student organizations.

-Reflecting the diverse interests of our students, the School of Law supports more than 30 student organizations.
 Getting involved in organizations is a great way to meet your fellow students as well as alumni and other legal professionals, and to participate in programs aimed at increasing your knowledge in specific areas of the law.
 The following is a listing of the student organizations at the School of Law.
 To learn more, contact the organization directly or contact the Student Affairs Office.

 Unless indicated all the organizations below are active in the current academic year.